dam0944/POS-Coffee-NISIT/README.md

 ---

+## Overview

+Coffee NISIT helps coffee shop owners efficiently manage sales, inventory, employees, and customer data—all from a single, intuitive platform.
+With powerful analytics and daily reporting, it empowers businesses to improve service and make data-driven decisions.

+---

 ## Features

-- User authentication and secure session management
+- Secure user authentication and session management
-- Role-based access for administrators, employees, and customers
+- Role-based access for administrators, staff, and customers
-- Real-time sales analytics and performance dashboard
+- Real-time sales analytics and reporting dashboard
-- Online order placement and management
+- Modern Point of Sale (POS) with order/cart management
-- Inventory and product management
+- Product and inventory management
 - Employee and shift management
-- Detailed business reporting
+- Daily invoice management and transaction history
+- Comprehensive customer management
+- Exportable reports (Excel)
-- Responsive design for desktop and mobile devices
+- Responsive design for desktop and mobile

 ---